 A very efficient way to navigate through your repertoire is to jump to position of a certain type.
 In the example "Branch" is selected.
-The blue double arrows let you navigate backward and forward depending on your selection in the dropdown list above it.
+The blue double arrows allow you to navigate backward and forward depending on your selection in the dropdown list above it.